Nour Youssef

-Nour Youssef (نُور يُوسُف; born 18 July 2005) is a footballer who plays as a forward for Regionalliga Nordost club Viktoria Berlin.
+Nour Youssef (نُور يُوسُف; born 18 July 2005) is a footballer who plays as a forward.
+She last played for Regionalliga Nordost club Viktoria Berlin.
 Born in Germany, she plays for the Palestine national football team and the Palestine national futsal team.

 Early life

 Youssef was born in Germany to a Palestinian father and a Kosovar-Albanian mother, and holds German, Palestinian, and Albanian nationalities.

 Club career

-Youssef played for the 1.
+Youssef has played for the 1.
 FC Union Berlin youth team since 2020.
 In July 2022, at the age of 16, she was integrated into the senior team.

 International career

 Youssef was first called up by coach Amer Khair to join the Palestione senior national team in February 2024, and was named for Palestine's final squad for the 2024 WAFF Women's Championship.
 She made her full international debut against Iraq on 20 February 2024, scoring a brace in the same match.